• Skip to primary navigation

 Money & Time Saving Tips for Proper Goat Fencing –

-Often times new goat farmers will confuse the initial price of the goat they buy with the COST of the goat.
+How much a goat costs isn't boiled down to just the initial price of the goat.
 By cost, we mean ongoing or related expenses.
 Next to shelter, fencing is probably the largest, and most important, upfront cost.

 1. Cheaper isn’t always cheaper afterall